kmarrip/dns-cli/README.md

 # dns-cli
-CLI tool that queries for DNS records for a fully qualified domain address
+CLI tool that queries DNS records for a fully qualified domain address